 the upgrading of the Cocos Islands airfield to handle Qantas Lockheed

 Super Constellations.
 The strategic importance of an Australian

-airfield in the Indian Ocean for national defence was recognised and
+airfield in the Indian Ocean for national defence was also recognised.

-RAAF No.2 Airfield Construction Squadron was assigned the task.
+the original RAF airfield.
+RAAF No.2 Airfield Construction Squadron was

 Later in 1951 the RAAF construction group with heavy earthmoving equipment was deployed to Cocos by sea from Perth to

 West Island where 7,000 tons of equipment and supplies were manually unloaded by landing barges.

 |May-June 1951, the next aviation event at Cocos was the arrival of Qantas Catalina VH-EBA from Sydney with a airfield